wp-blocks/cf7-antispam/readme.txt

 == Special thanks ==
 This project is tested with BrowserStack.
-[Browserstack](https://www.browserstack.com/) All the users involved in translation and testing
+[Browserstack](https://www.browserstack.com/)

 == MaxMind GeoIP2 ==
 This plugin on demand can enable GeoLite2 created by MaxMind, available from [https://www.maxmind.com](https://www.maxmind.com)